IzzySoft/Adebar/README.md

 * **ADB** installed (and configured for your device) on your computer.
 This can either be the [complete Android SDK](https://developer.android.com/sdk/index.html "Android SDK at Android Developers"), or a [minimal installation of ADB](http://android.stackexchange.com/q/42474/16575 "Android.SE: Is there a minimal installation of ADB?").
 * **Bash**.
 As this is a very common shell environment, it's available by default on most Linux distributions.
 If you're a Windows user: sorry, the only windows I have are for light and fresh air.
-* **PHP CLI**: This is available in the repositories of all major Linux distributions.
-I've tested this with PHP 5.3 – but I see no reasons why it shouldn't work with newer versions.
-Moreover, this is optional; the "basic stuff" works without.
 * **Android 4.0+**: As the `adb backup` and `adb restore` commands have not been present before Android 4.0, *Adebar* will not be of much use with devices running older versions.